nusolar/NUsolar-CAN/readme.md

 ```
   	can.Send(DC_Drive(velocity, current), TXBANY);
 ```
-NOTE: Currently, the library does not wait for a buffer to become open before attempting to load it.
+/note Currently, the library does not wait for a buffer to become open before attempting to load it.
 If you try to send from a buffer that is currently being used, packet data may be corrupted.
 Use the TXBANY option to avoid this.
 Alternatively, you can call ```CAN_IO::Send_Verified(<packet>, <buffer>)``` to make sure the correct data was loaded onto the MCP2515.

 5. Call ```CAN_IO::Fetch()``` at least once per main control loop.
 This checks for any messages on the MCP2515 and loads them.
 It is recommended that this function be used rather than attaching interrupts, as interrupts have been known to cause conflicts with serial communication that results in corrupted CAN data.